| Title: | The Echelon Analysis and the Detection of Spatial Clusters using Echelon Scan Method |

 The regions that make up each echelon. |

-are replaced with the minimum value of x
+Any NA values in x are replaced with the minimum value of x.

-are helpful for creating the object specified in the nb
+The functions Sf::st_read and spdep::poly2nb are helpful for creating the object specified in the nb argument.

 Fumio Ishioka